VitroidFPV/vitroidfpv.com/modules/articles/guides-fpv-dictionary.md

 * ###### NTSC/PAL:
 Video formats for analog systems.
 Can be used nearly interchangeably

+* ###### Telemetry:
+A way to send data from the craft back to the radio.
+Can be used to display battery voltage, current draw, GPS coordinates, and even more with [ELRS](#elrs) allowing full configuration of the craft from the radio

 * ###### Diversity:
 A receiver that has multiple receiving circuits, and can either switch between whichever one has the best signal, or a specialized transmitter can communicate a different signal to each receiving circuit

+* ###### LQ:
+Link Quality - A measure of the quality of the signal between the transmitter and receiver.
+Usually displayed as a percentage

+* ###### RSSI:
+Received Signal Strength Indicator - A measure of the strength of the signal between the transmitter and receiver.
+Usually displayed as a percentage, or as a dBm value

+* ###### Channel:
+A way to send values of different inputs on the radio to the flight controller.
+The standard range is 1000-2000, taken from [PWM](#pwm).
+You need at least 4 channels for the main inputs - throttle, yaw, pitch, and roll, and then additional [AUX](#aux) channels for switches and potentiometers

+* ###### AUX:
+Auxiliary channel - A [channel](#channel) that is not used for the main inputs, but for switches and potentiometers.
+Usually denoted as AUX1 for Channel 5, AUX2 for Channel 6, and so on

 ## Connectors